^

 • Vaccination.

-• Regular preventive examinations at the doctor.
+• Regular preventive examinations with a doctor.

 Vaccination against human papillomavirus